-Nazgole started the firm in Los Angeles with her sister fresh out of law school in 2013, and now practices law in both Southern California and Northern California.
+Nazgole co-founded the firm in Los Angeles fresh out of law school in 2013, and now practices law in both Southern California and Northern California.
 She began her career focusing on business transactions and continues to regularly assist startups, small to mid-sized businesses, and entrepreneurs.
-Nazgole’s practice also includes civil litigation and appellate advocacy, as well as pro bono services to the community.
+Her practice also includes civil litigation and appellate advocacy, as well as pro bono services to the community.

 Nazgole has served as lead counsel on many cases and has extensive experience in all phases of litigation, including jury trial and appeal.
 Her areas of practice include employment, commercial, personal injury, civil rights, contract, and business law.
 She regularly obtains favorable outcomes and settlements for clients in need of an advocate.
-Nazgole was named a Southern California Rising Star by Super Lawyers in 2020.
+She was named a Southern California Rising Star by Super Lawyers in 2020 and 2021.

 Nazgole graduated with a full scholarship from Southwestern Law School, where she currently serves as an adjunct professor for Securities Regulation, a course that focuses on private and public securities offerings and investments.
 During law school, she served as a writer on the Moot Court Honors Program and also received various awards, including the Witkin Award for Academic Excellence in Legal Analysis, Writing, and Skills (Appellate Advocacy), Brief Finalist Writer Award, and Public Interest Grant.